emmawalshdev/The-Book-bar/README.md

 9. I want to be able to edit and delete reviews that I have added, in case an error has been made.

-10. I want to know the average star rating for each books, as this will help me choose my next read.
+10. I want to know the average star rating for each book, as this will help me choose my next read.

+11. I want to know that my data is securely stored, as this is a worry of mine.

 #### Business stories: